POSH

 Special treatment or gifts

-Private contact or secrecy
+Private contact

 Pressure, manipulation, or escalation